RoboVij/flexcar-take-home-challenge/README.md

 ## Notes / Design decisions

+- On initial page load, all vehicles are shown even without a ZIP.
 - ZIP validation accepts 5-digit US ZIPs only.
 - The inventory is a hardcoded list of 20 vehicles in `src/data/vehicles.ts` as requested.
 For a large list, pagination/ infinite scrolling/ windowing/ list virtualisation could be implemented.
 But for the scope of this task, it's not done.
 - Images are being fetched from online sources.
-They don't always match the vehicle.
+They don't always match the vehicle or color.
 Could be considered as placeholders.
-When images don't work, a fallback is shown.
+When images don't work, a fallback placeholder image is shown.
-- Design of filters, sorting, vehicle list is similar to the reference Website provided in the PDF file.
+- Design of filters, sorting, vehicle list is similar to the reference website provided in the PDF file (filters as side panel, not on top).
+- Filter item (make, color) count doesn't update after filtering.
+It only shows the count based on ZIP results.
+Similar to how it's implemented in the reference website.
 - No network calls are made.
 - Theme color has been used limitedly, since its not contrasty enough.
 - Only basic unit tests are addded.